micene09/scarlett/docs/api/class.md

 	(requestOptions?: IRequestOptions): Promise<IResponse<TResponse, TError>> }
 ```

-Every parameter is optional, you can override every option as usual.
+Every parameter is optional and you can override every option as usual.

 *Usage*
 ```typescript